005ayemon-max/005ayemon-max.github.io/README.md

 * 2025: Joined Chinese New Year Festival Activities to promote Payap University - Chiang Mai Chinatown
 * 2025: Waste Management Project - Payap University
 * 2025: Joined in the guest registration in the World Communion of Reformed Churches - The Empress Hotel
+* 2025: Volunteered as a Data Collection Assistance of "Student Migration from Myanmar to Thailand" - Chiang Mai University
 * 2025: Join the Community Service Club - Payap University

 # Workshop
-* 2023: Business Knowledge-Sharing by the Mon Entrepreneurs Association - Mon National College, Mon State, Myanmar
+* 2023: "Business Knowledge-Sharing" by the Mon Entrepreneurs Association - Mon National College, Mon State, Myanmar
-* 2025: Participant of Youth Leadership Training by JCI - Payap University
+* 2025: Joined "Youth Leadership Training" by JCI - Payap University
-* 2025: Joined Inspirining Your Entrepreneurship Start UP by Mr.Chulanit Wangwiwat - Payap University
+* 2025: Joined "Inspirining Your Entrepreneurship Start Up" by Mr.Chulanit Wangwiwat - Payap University

 # Interests
 * Learning new languages